 The type of pictures that work best on Pinterest are clean, vertical pictures.
 Usually with a white background, 1-2 different fonts.
 Nothing too over exaggerated.

 So if Nancy stumbles upon your image, make her want to read your headline.
 Try to grab her attention.
 Give her the feeling that you got her back and that she will find what she’s looking for in your post.

 So that’s it!

-I’ve been using this strategy for about a week now and I am already attracting more pinterest users than I could have asked for.
-Sure, I am still starting and I’m not part of the few percentage of bloggers that reach thousands of pinteresters (?) in just one night, but I believe that if you stick to it, your pinterest followers will slowly but surely grow more and more.
+I’ve been using this strategy for about a week now and I am already attracting more Pinterest users than I could have asked for.
+Sure, I am still starting and I’m not part of the few percentages of bloggers that reach thousands of pinteresters (?) in just one night, but I believe that if you stick to it, your Pinterest followers will slowly but surely grow more and more.
 Right now I have 9 followers, that’s 9 more than I had a week ago!
 It’s a small amount, but I’m pretty sure it will grow.

 Let me know what has worked for you or if you have done things differently.

 Feel free to leave a comment and don’t forget to share